bretfunk/palpit8/README.md

 # README

+Warning, this application could contain material unsuitable for some audiences.
+Viewer discresion is advised.

+About:

+Palpit8 is

 This README would normally document whatever steps are necessary to get the application up and running.

 Things you may want to cover:

 * Ruby version
+2.4.1

 * System dependencies